LandOfRails/LandOfSignals/CurseForge/CursePage.md

 **Client & Server:** After the first start the folder "landofsignals" is created in the "config" folder (`` MINECRAFT_FOLDER/config/landofsignals``).
 Put your signalpack in there and start the game.
 The pack will be loaded automatically.
-Please note that both server and client must have the pack.- 1.
+Please note that both server and client must have the pack.